To support the global mission of World Spine Care by empowering individuals to share the practices of Yoga.

 If you are interested in helping out, or have any ideas or comments about the Yoga Project, Erin and Barrie can be reached at email@example.com

-E RYT 500: Erin grew up in Calgary Alberta, lived in New York City for 13 years and is now happily nestled in Vancouver Canada.
-Her first training was in Vinyasa Yoga with Sonic Yoga in NYC 2004.
-Erin now teaches Vinyasa, Hatha, Restorative, Therapeutic and Yin styles of yoga.
-She also teaches Yoga for hospitalization, Yoga for stress, chair and wall Yoga as well as therapeutics and restorative workshops.
-She has her Reiki 1, Thai Massage level 1, 100 hr PREMA Therapeutics, 50hr Yin Yoga and Meridians training.
-She will be complete a 200hr Certification in Applied Positive Psychology in the fall 2016.
+IAYT 800, E-RYT 500, YACEP: Erin grew up in Calgary Alberta, lived in New York City for 13 years and is now happily nestled in Vancouver Canada.
+Her first training was in Vinyasa Yoga with Sonic Yoga in NYC 2004/05.
+She now teaches Vinyasa, Hatha, Restorative, Therapeutic and Yin styles of yoga.
+Erin also teaches intro and advance Anatomy for Yoga, Yoga for hospitalization and cancer survivors, Yoga for pain and stress management, chair and wall Yoga as well as therapeutics and restorative workshops.
+She is a Certified Yoga Therapist with the International Association of Yoga Therapists has her Reiki 1, Thai Massage level 1 and 50hr Yin Yoga and Meridians.
+Erin also holds a 200hr Certification in Applied Positive Psychology from The Flourishing Center.

-One of Erin’s greatest yoga joys is being one of the founding faculty and mentors with Three Sisters Yoga 200/300hr since 2009.
-She also teaches Anatomy and more with Lila Vinyasa 200/300hr Vancouver Canada and Sonic/Illumina Yoga 200hr Paris, France.
+One of Erin’s greatest yoga joys is being part of the founding faculty and mentors with Three Sisters Yoga 200/300hr since 2009.
+She also teaches Anatomy and more with Lila Vinyasa 200/300hr in Vancouver Canada and Illumina Yoga 200/300hr in Paris, France and Carmel NY.

 Passionate yoga educator, community leader and seasoned seeker on the path, Barrie has been immersed in the teachings and practices of yoga for more than two decades.
 She is the co-founder of Shri Yoga, a seminal place for the study and practice of alignment-based, heart-centered hatha yoga in Montreal.
 As a senior teacher at Shri Yoga, she helped to create the Shri Yoga Institute for Therapeutic Yoga and the Shri Yoga Teacher Training program.